 - Employment based

 If you are seeking permanent residency through family, then a family member must file a petition on your behalf.
 If you are seeking residency through employment, then your employer must fill out a form, or if you are an entrepreneur, then you will file a petition on your own behalf.
 After the petition is filed then you will receive a denial notice along with reasons for denial and your rights to appeal, or you will receive an acceptance at the Department of State’s National Visa Center.
 The NVC will notify you of when your petition is received and when an immigrant visa number is available.

 Once this occurs, you will have an interview with the consular office where your application will finish processing and you will be deemed eligible or ineligible for an immigrant visa.

-OBTAINING PERMANENT RESIDENCY WITH A CINCINNATI IMMIGRATION ATTORNEY
+OBTAINING PERMANENT RESIDENCY WITH AN IMMIGRATION ATTORNEY

 After your visa is granted you will receive a visa packet that you will be able to present to the customs and border protection officer at a port of entry.
 Upon doing this you will be inspected, and if deemed admissible then you will be free to enter the United States as a permanent resident.
-If you are seeking this option for immigration then you will greatly benefit from the legal assistance of VICTORIA BARR LAW FIRM.
+If you are seeking this option for immigration then you will greatly benefit from the legal assistance of VICTORIA BARR LAW.